docksal/behat/README.md

 ```
 git clone https://github.com/docksal/behat.git docksal-behat
 cd docksal-behat/example
-./run-behat features/blackbox.feature
+behat features/blackbox.feature
 ```

+Note: if you did not add the shell alias, replace `behat` with `docker run --rm -v $(pwd):/src docksal/behat --colors`.

 ### Behat with Selenium

 To run Behat tests that require a real browser (e.g. for JavaScript support) a headless Selenium Chrome/Firefox can be used.

-There is a Docker Compose configuration in the example folder, that will get you up and running with a Selenium Chrome
+There is a Docker Compose configuration in the example folder, that will get you up and running with a Selenium Chrome.

 ```
 cd example